 |P.S.
 196 Ten Eyck||Public - PK-5 - 332 students||Friendly neighborhood school with enrichment activities and a strong arts program.Spanish-English dual language program.|

 |Williamsburg Charter High School||Public charter - 9-12 - 960 students||Very involved, helpful and caring teachers.
 Plenty of sports and clubs offered to students.
 13:1 student-teacher ratio.|

 |Queen of the Rosary Catholic Academy-St. Nicholas||Private Catholic - PK-8 - 160 students||A strong sense of community and family.
 Teachers are extremely attentive to students.
 Spiritually centered learning.|

 |P.S.
 147 Isaac Remson||Public - PreK-5 - 299 students||Dynamic leadership and strong community partnerships.
 Spacious classrooms.|

 |P.S.
 36||Public - K-11 - 263 students||The student-teacher ratio of 5:1 is lower than the NY average of 14:1.|

-Try Falansai to round out the Vietnamese choices, which is annually mentioned in the Michelin Guide and puts a spin on traditional Vietnamese fare.
+Try Falansai to round out the Vietnamese choices, which is Michelin-rated and puts a spin on traditional Vietnamese fare.

 Don't forget to step into Fortunato Brothers for the authentic Italian gelato and mountains of traditional Italian cookies, cakes, and pastries!

 Not to miss-- Roberta's Pizza, Momo Sushi Shack, Mesa Coyoacan, Newtown, and Carthage Must Be Destroyed to round out the honorable mentions!